polca/premise/docs/development/documentation.rst

 The build imports the real package to validate API targets.
 No ecoinvent data or IAM credentials are needed for the build.
-Third-party imports may create local logs; use an isolated environment and user-data directory in CI.
+Third-party imports may create local logs; use an isolated Python environment and user-data directory in CI.

 External URLs are checked separately because access controls and transient server failures must not make every documentation change fail: